 2.11.F Network Communications Controller (KT-NCC)

-The KT-NCC shall replace a global gateway and remove a layer of PC’s.
+The KT-NCC shall replace a Global Gateway and remove a layer of PC’s.
 It shall acquire all information from all input channels and relay the results back to all output channels through the controller loops.
 The KT-NCC shall communicate with the server through an Ethernet 10/100 Base-T port.
 It shall connect up to seven loops per gateway and shall feature four relays.
 The KT-NCC shall support up to 128 controllers and 256 doors.

 The KT-NCC shall employ flashable firmware with auto update.
 There shall be embedded redundancy to protect critical data.